Amithgowda0903/Model-Training-Object-Detection-/README.md

+# Setting the Env for the model training and also testing
+I had done it using anaconda venv which is a better option in choice , u you can also do it by on your system env. the problem with using on the system env is we tend to use the upper version of python but for training python 8 or lesser is must. so I choose to do it in the anaconda venv.

+- Install the ultralytics package using conda
+`conda install -c conda-forge ultralytics`

+| NOTE : If you are installing in a CUDA(for NVIDIA GPU's) environment, it is best practice to install ultralytics, pytorch, and pytorch-cuda in the same command.
+This allows the conda package  manager to resolve any conflicts.
+Alternatively, install pytorch-cuda last to override the CPU-specific pytorch package if necessary

+- Install all packages together using conda
+`conda install -c pytorch -c nvidia -c conda-forge pytorch torchvision pytorch-cuda=11.8 ultralytics`

+go through (https://docs.ultralytics.com/tasks/)[ultralytics] for have a better set up

 # Model-Training
 This Repo is about my model training process and the later upgradation undergone . this is a private repo for my documentary purpose